 To apply for the SkookumScript UE4 plugin beta, please follow the instructions here.

-If you would like to receive general updates about SkookumScript, please sign up to the SkoookumScript Mailing List.
+If you would like to hear about the latest happenings with SkookumScript, sign up for the SkookumScript forum.